Building Our Future

 Targeting underrepresented populations across Ohio’s communities

-“We project 1,000 Ohio employers to engage in hiring, retaining or advancing a participant served by this initiative,” said Ryan Augsburger, OMA president.
-“Our goal is to enroll 6,000 participants across the state in one or more training programs that leads to a job offer or upskilling opportunity at their incumbent employer.
+“We project 1,000 Ohio employers to engage in hiring, retaining, or advancing a participant served by this initiative,” said Ryan Augsburger, OMA president.
+“Our goal is to enroll 6,000 participants across the state in one or more training programs that lead to a job offer or upskilling opportunity at their incumbent employer.
 Added emphasis will be on reaching job seekers from underrepresented members of our communities.”

 In response to regional needs and the needs of the target populations, the ISPs will implement the WorkAdvance model which is a rigorously evaluated industry-driven Career Pathway model with proven results for recruiting and equipping the future workforce.
 The strategy, which gives employers the opportunity to build a workforce trained to their specific needs, includes recruiting, pre-screening, preparing job skills training, onboarding, and ongoing support and job coaching components.

-“Ultimately, the Good Jobs Challenge grant will lay the groundwork for exponential, ongoing impacts beyond the 36-month grant period by operationalizing sustainable new training programs, formalizing referral partnerships, accelerating ISPs’ momentum, and building underrepresented communities’ interest in manufacturing careers,” Augsburger said.
+“Ultimately, the Good Jobs Challenge grant, branded WorkAdvance in Ohio, will lay the groundwork for exponential, ongoing impacts beyond the 36-month grant period by operationalizing sustainable new training programs, formalizing referral partnerships, accelerating ISPs’ momentum, and building underrepresented communities’ interest in manufacturing careers,” Augsburger said.